-Massage therapists are employed at day spas, hotels, and resorts, at medical offices and facilities, and in private and group practices.
-The Massage Therapy Certificate program provides an individual with the skills necessary to apply for New Hampshire State Licensure, which requires successful completion of the Massage & Bodywork Licensing Examination (MBLEx).
+Massage therapists are employed at day spas, hotels, and resorts; at medical offices and facilities; and in private and group practices.
+The Massage Therapy certificate provides students with the skills necessary to apply for New Hampshire State Licensure, which requires successful completion of the Massage & Bodywork Licensing Examination (MBLEx).
 WMCC is certified by the National Board for Therapeutic Massage and Bodywork.
 The curriculum includes:

 - Body systems, anatomy, physiology, and kinesiology